 Iga-ueno is a Ninja town.
-Today we did a 10 train journey (4 to get there, 6 to get home) to Iga-ueno to see the Ninja house with its trapdoors, revolving walls, secret hiding places under the floor, in the roof and in the walls, removable floorboards to hide weapons, secret passages and a whole host of other great featurIMG_5118es.
+Today we did a 10 train journey (4 to get there, 6 to get home) to Iga-ueno to see the Ninja house with its trapdoors, revolving walls, secret hiding places under the floor, in the roof and in the walls, removable floorboards to hide weapons, secret passages and a whole host of other great features.

 We saw a Ninja show where they explained the difference between a samurai sword and a ninja sword, explained the job of a ninja (basically an undercover spy for the local warlord) and threw some ninja stars and scythes.
 Ninja didn’t actually wear black, they wore dark blue so as to blend in with the local farmers and monks.
 Many of the weapons were concealed, such as a sword concealed in a broom.